strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples/services-and-controllers.md

 module.exports = createCoreController('api::review.review', ({ strapi }) => ({
   /**
-   * As the controller action is named exactly like the original action
+   * As the controller action is named
-   * provided by the core controller, it overwrites the original 'create' action */ async create(ctx) {
+   * exactly like the original `create` action provided by the core controller,
+   * it overwrites it.
+   */
+  async create(ctx) {
     // Creates the new review using a service